KinsaleDojo/Beginner-App-Inventor/en/Answers.md

 7. Finally, update the text value to "score" and the number to 1, like this:

   ![](/assets/score vals.png)
   What you've done is stored the value **1** (as in one point for a right answer) under the label "score" in the **TinyDB** database.
 You can pull it back out and change it on later screens.
-This way, you can keep score throughout the app!
+This way, you can keep score throughout the app, no matter how many questions you add!